 This project was supported by Public Health England

-We are currently using the same method with a group of young people with HIV.
-In partnership with CHIVA , we are in the process of editing a new film that will be released in spring 2019 along with another project report.
+We used the same method with a group of young people with HIV.
+In partnership with CHIVA , we are produced a new animated film that was completed in May 2019 along with another project report.
+The finished film and report are available to view on the project page.

 Commissioned by the Healthy London Partnership, AYPH has worked with a diverse range of young people in order to discover how they felt about different models of care and what was important to them when they were acutely unwell.
 In this report we present the perspectives of young people on what they want from acute care, from a short series of workshops held in London in 2017/18.